 National Crime Victim Law Institute

-We pair crime victims with free attorneys who fight to secure their rights.
-We do this through our national network of legal clinics and our National Alliance of Victims’ Rights Attorneys (NAVRA).
-We also ensure that every attorney and advocate can make the best arguments for the victims they serve by providing them with legal technical assistance in the form of legal research, writing, and strategic consultation.
-In addition, we file amicus curiae (friend of the court) briefs in victims’ rights cases nationwide.
+The National Crime Victim Law Institute (NCVLI) pairs crime victims with free attorneys who fight to secure their rights.
+They do this through their national network of legal clinics and their National Alliance of Victims’ Rights Attorneys (NAVRA).
+They also ensure that every attorney and advocate can make the best arguments for the victims they serve by providing them with legal technical assistance in the form of legal research, writing, and strategic consultation.
+In addition, they file amicus curiae (friend of the court) briefs in victims’ rights cases nationwide.
 NCVLI rarely provides any legal services directly to victims.
-When a victim contacts NCVLI we work to pair that victim with support services in his or her area, and to find a lawyer in our pool of pro bono attorneys who is willing to provide free or low cost legal services focusing efforts on active criminal cases and protecting victims’ rights during investigation, prosecution and post-conviction.
-We will then partner with those volunteer lawyers to ensure top quality advocacy on behalf of the victim.
-If you are seeking assistance with referrals, please fill out our online referral request form on the website.
+When a victim contacts NCVLI they work to pair that victim with support services in his or her area, and to find a lawyer in their pool of pro bono attorneys who is willing to provide free or low cost legal services focusing efforts on active criminal cases and protecting victims’ rights during investigation, prosecution and post-conviction.
+They will then partner with those volunteer lawyers to ensure top quality advocacy on behalf of the victim.
+If you are seeking assistance with referrals, please fill out their online referral request form on the website.

 National Organization for Victim Assistance

 The National Organization for Victim Assistance (NOVA) provides victim and witness assistance for criminal justice and mental health professionals, advocates, researchers, victims and survivors, and related professionals.